Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Shadows of GPT fragments

-In the strictest sense, this is more general than Definition~\ref{defn:method4}; for example, the states and effects of the shadow in this definition are not assumed to span the space they live in, while the states and effects in a quotiented fragment as in Definition~\ref{defn:method4} will always do so.
-However, as we have already established that GPT state (effect) spaces are independent (up to isomorphism) of the vector spaces they are taken to live in, this does not constitute a meaningful distinction between the two definitions.
-Indeed, the two definitions are equivalent up to this representational distinction, as is demonstrated by the following theorem. \begin{restatable}{theorem}{shadowequiv} Any two shadows of a given GPT fragment are equivalent to each other (no matter how they are constructed).
-Moreover, any GPT equivalent to a shadow is itself a shadow. \end{restatable} The full proof is given in Appendix~\ref{secshadowequiv}, but we summarize the proof here. \proof[Proof sketch] The only variability in the shadow is the choice of the $\sigma$ and $\tau$, which are necessarily linear maps (Lemma~\ref{lem:LinearityFromEmpAd} in Appendix~\ref{secshadowequiv}); once these are chosen, there is a unique probability rule which reproduces the correct probabilities.
+\begin{restatable}{theorem}{shadowequiv} Any two shadows of a given GPT fragment are equivalent to each other (no matter how they are constructed).
+Moreover, any GPT system equivalent to a shadow is itself a shadow. \end{restatable} The full proof is given in Appendix~\ref{secshadowequiv}, but we summarize the proof here. \proof[Proof sketch] The only variability in the shadow is the choice of the $\sigma$ and $\tau$, which are necessarily linear maps (Lemma~\ref{lem:LinearityFromEmpAd} in Appendix~\ref{secshadowequiv}); once these are chosen, there is a unique probability rule which reproduces the correct probabilities.
 Consequently, we sometimes refer to the shadow map as a tuple $(\sigma,\tau)$.
 Moreover, it is clear that the properties that $\sigma$ and $\tau$ must satisfy in order that there does exist a probability rule which reproduces the probabilities is that the kernels of $\sigma$ and $\tau$ need to be contained in the left and right kernels of $p_f$ respectively.
 Moreover, as we demand that the probability rule be tomographic then this means that the kernels of $\sigma$ and $\tau$ are actually equal to the left and right kernels of $p_f$ respectively.
 The universal property of quotients then implies that $\sigma$ and $\tau$ factor through the quotienting maps as $\sigma = \btilde{\sigma}\circ \backsim$ and $\tau=\btilde{\tau}\circ \backsim$ for some injective $\btilde{\sigma}$ and $\btilde{\tau}$.
-It is then easy to see that $(\btilde{\sigma},\btilde{\tau})$ defines an isomorphism between $f\ns/\ns\backsim$ and $\mathcal{S}(f)$, and we can then compose these isomorphisms to give an isomorphism between any two shadows $\mathcal{S}(f)$ and $\mathcal{S}'(f)$. \endproof
+It is then easy to see that $(\btilde{\sigma},\btilde{\tau})$ defines a GPT isomorphism between $f\ns/\ns\backsim$ and $\mathcal{S}(f)$, and we can then compose these isomorphisms to give an isomorphism between any two shadows $\mathcal{S}(f)$ and $\mathcal{S}'(f)$. \endproof

 In other words, all methods for constructing a shadow lead to the same end result\footnote{ The results of Ref.~\cite{gitton2022solvable} prove that all methods for computing shadow maps are equivalent for assessing simplex-embeddability; our result is stronger as it refers to full equivalence as GPTs.}.
 Thus, we sometimes refer to `the' shadow of a fragment, since all shadows are equivalent.